j-setiawan/solace-orchestra/arch/messaging.md

 For example, if a component receives a message with the msg_type set to 'ping', it will response with a msg_type of 'ping_response'.

+The topic used for all reply message is created by appending the received **client-id** to 'orchestra/p2p/'.
+For example, if a component with a client id of 123123 is being replied to, then the topic would be orchestra/p2p/123123.

 ### Registration Message